-What the connection is between Upper Cervical Care, Parkinson’s, and Parkinsonism pathologies and other neurodegenerative disorders.
+What the connection is between Upper Cervical Care, Parkinson’s, Parkinsonism pathologies, and other neurodegenerative disorders?

 Many people are aware that our brain is bathing in a fluid that helps protect it from bumping into the skull walls.
 This fluid is called Cerebrospinal Fluid or CSF.
 CSF also has another vitally important function, which is to help facilitate the transfer of oxygen and nutrients to the neurons of the brain and spinal cord.
 However, many people are unaware that the blood vessels that go into the skull do not actually directly circulate to the brain and spinal cord; there is a special barrier that filters the oxygen and nutrients out of the blood, called the Blood Brain Barrier (BBB).
 The BBB actually helps keep many toxins and more importantly foreign invaders like bacteria out!
 This barrier is also the exit point for waste and toxins that we need to get away from the brain and spinal cord.(1)